neil-edelman/boxes/readme.md

 <code>typedef TABLE_UINT <strong>&lt;PN&gt;uint</strong>;</code>

 [&lt;PN&gt;hash_fn](#user-content-typedef-5e79a292) returns this hash type by `TABLE_UINT`, which must be be an unsigned integer\.
-Places a simplifying limit on the maximum number of items in this container of half the cardinality\.
+Places a simplifying limit on the maximum number of elements of half the cardinality\.